EmberAGI/web3accounts/README.md

 # web3account
-Your self-custody web3 account for the Internet
+Your self-custody web3 account for the Internet.
+Secured by FIDO 2 passkeys.